-- Vestry sets budget for search process - Vestry seeks the appointment of an interim priest - Vestry develops their charge to a search committee - Vestry seeks input on who should be on the search committee and discerns. - Vestry appoints the search committee - Vestry gives a clear charge to the search committee - Vestry approves compensation package for new rector - Vestry approves the parish profile - Vestry approves OTM Community Portfolio - Vestry acts on recommendation of Search Committee and votes to call a new rector after interviewing one or more final candidates. - The Vestry then informs the Bishop and receives his permission to issue the call. - The Vestry then issues the call. - If accepted, work begins, with Canon Howard, on the Letter of Agreement.
+- 1. Vestry seeks the appointment of an interim priest - 2.
+Vestry seeks input on who should be on the search committee and discerns. - 3.
+Vestry develops their charge to a search committee - 4.
+Vestry appoints the search committee - 5.
+Vestry gives a clear charge to the search committee - 6.
+Vestry sets budget for search process - 7.
+Vestry approves compensation package for new rector - 8.
+Vestry approves the parish profile - 9.
+Vestry approves OTM Community Portfolio - 10.
+Vestry acts on recommendation of Search Committee and votes to elect (call) a new rector after interviewing one or more final candidates. - 11.
+The Vestry then informs the Bishop (via the Canon to the Ordinary) and receives his permission to issue the call. - 12.
+The Vestry then issues the call. - 13.
+If accepted, work begins, with Canon Howard, on the Letter of Agreement.